BradenEverson/arrowhead/README.md

 * `renderer`: A websocket server/Bevy environment that asynchronously updates pitch and poll values upon receiving binary from `receiver`.
 Uses this pitch and poll data to rotate a cuboid accordingly
 * `gy521-rppal`: An extension crate off of the `rppal` Raspberry Pi Peripheral Crate that allows for a convenient wrapper around i2c communications with the gy521 sensor
 * `test_client`: A test client that allows for arbitrary setting of pitch and poll values for usage on the `renderer`
+* `transcriber`: Reading ultrasonic data from a pi and, you guessed it, doing stuff with it in Bevy using a new `renderer`